Snowman Paper Plate Craft For Kids [Free Template]

 Finish the scarf by gluing the two pieces at an angle to the long piece of scarf.

-This snowman craft is super simple and fun for kids to make!
-We think this cute winter craft is easy enough that you can make it at home, at school, daycare, or the library.
+This super simple paper plate snowman craft is easy and fun for kids!
+We think this fun winter craft is easy enough that you can make it at home, at school, daycare, or the library.

 Snowman Activities For Kids

-These free printable snowman worksheets are perfect for kids who want to practice their handwriting, letter recognition, and scissor skills.
+These free printable snowman worksheets are a fun way to practice handwriting, letter recognition, and scissor skills.
 Simply print out the worksheet, and let your child have fun tracing the letters and cutting out the shapes.

 Share With Us